th0th/poeticmetric/frontend/docs/websites/5_page-view-durations.md

 title: "Page view durations"
 ---

-How much time a visitor spends on a page is one of the critical engagement metrics of web analytics.
+How much time a visitor spends on a page is one of the critical engagement metrics of website analytics.
 However, it is tricky to measure in an accurate and privacy-friendly manner.

 <!-- end -->